rfuzzo/MWSE/docs/source/events/referenceActivated.md

 	More information: https://github.com/MWSE/MWSE/tree/master/docs
 -->

-This event is triggered when a reference is activated.
+This event is triggered when a reference becomes active because its cell has been loaded, or it has been placed or moved to an active cell.
+Current notable exception: when loading a save game that's in the same cell as the player, the cell stays active and unmodified references will not trigger referenceActivated.
+This exception may be resolved with future patches.

 ```lua
 --- @param e referenceActivatedEventData